Temporary and Agency Workers (Equal Treatment) Bill

 Government Spending

 The bill's financial impact on government spending is not explicitly stated in the provided text.
-The cost will likely arise from the implementation of new regulations, the processing of potential employment tribunal cases, and any resulting compensation payouts.
-The precise figure is undetermined at this stage.
+However, costs are likely to arise from the establishment of any new regulatory authority or processes needed for enforcement, as well as the increased workload for employment tribunals.

 Groups Affected